 Prevention & Treatment: There is no effective chemical control available for this disease.
 Remove and destroy all infected plants immediately.
 Controlling the insects that spread the disease can reduce disease levels.
 More information is available in HGIC 2205, Insect Pests of Sweet Corn.

 Nematodes are microscopic roundworms that live in the soil and can feed on corn roots.
 They can damage the root system to the point where it cannot properly absorb water and nutrients.
 Above-ground symptoms include stunting and nutrient deficiencies.
 Below the soil surface, affected roots appear stubby, swollen, and often have an absence of small feeder roots.
-Nematode damage can only be confirmed by having your soil analyzed.
+Nematode damage can only be confirmed by having a soil nematode assay.
 Samples can be submitted to your local county Extension office for determination of the type and degree of infestation.

 Page maintained by: Home & Garden Information Center